emberjs/rfcs/text/0000-new-test-waiters.md

 While reading the above is straightforward, when writing a test waiter using the old system it's easy to forget what the expected return value is: `true` or `false`.
 Additionally, it's a bit more cognitive overhead to derive what the intended result of the particular boolean return value is: does returning `true` result in the test waiter waiting or not?

-As mentioned before, there's no additional information provided via `registerWaiter`, and no way to capture stack traces at the call site.
+As mentioned before, there's no additional information provided via `registerWaiter`, and capturing stack traces at the call site is currently not implemented.
 Unmanaged async that 'hangs' can cause your tests to stall and ultimately timeout.
-This is particularly problematic when trying to identify which of many test waiters has caused this timeout.
+Not having stack traces is particularly problematic when trying to identify which of many test waiters has caused this timeout, as it's like looking for a needle in a haystack.
+The new system captures the stacks lazily, when the waiter's `beginAsync` method is called (more on `beginAsync` later).
+This allows for identifying the offending code more easily.

 The new test waiters system looks like this: